-In figure 6.38.3.2-3, the UE behaviour policy is updated if a new version of HPLMN or VPLMN policy is available for a capable UE that is already configured with some policy.
+In figure 6.38.3.2.1-3, the UE behaviour policy is updated if a new version of HPLMN or VPLMN policy is available for a capable UE that is already configured with some policy.

-1) If, the UDM detects a new version of policy is available for the UE, it updates the AMF with this updated subscription information.
+1. If, the UDM detects a new version of policy is available for the UE, it updates the AMF with this updated subscription information.